Choices Have Consequences: You Get to Make Your Own Choices, But You do not get to choose your Consequences.

 President Lincoln free slavery and gave every man the freedom to make his/ her personal choice.
 With this, the privilege granted to all to make their own decision and act for themselves means to take action to remain free, choose liberty and eternal life through Jesus Christ or choose Satan and remain in slavery.

 Although, some people prefer to stay in the sin of slavery and choose captivity and death, agreeing to the captivity and power of the devil.
 However, remember, choices have consequences; you get to make your own decisions, but you do not get to choose your consequences.

 The most significant power that any person can possess in life is the ability to choose.
 There is tremendous power in being able to make the right decisions because, shortly, you will prosper.
 We were born and given the power to have the option of what class of life we will live, and what kind of person we chose to grow up to be.

 Sometimes people make excuses for their downfall and state it just a result of how their parents raise or treat them or a product of their environment.
-However, making excuses and choosing to blame others is the reason you failed as we are a result of the choices we make every day.
+However, making excuses and choosing to blame others is the reason you failed as you are a result of the choices you make every day.

 There are many choices we can make.

 - We can choose how we will reflect our surroundings, or if we affect our environment.

 - We can opt to be happy or miserable and unhappy

 - We can choose to accept hard times or in what way we react to hard times in our life, with positivity for a positive outcome.